My IBM Log in Subscribe

 Armed with such logical assumptions, vector embeddings can be used as inputs to models that perform useful real-world tasks through mathematical operations that compare, transform, combine, sort or otherwise manipulate those numerical representations.

-Vector embeddings thus underpin nearly all modern ML, powering models used in the fields of NLP and computer vision, and serving as the fundamental building blocks of generative AI.
+Vector embeddings thus underpin nearly all modern machine learning, powering models used in the fields of NLP and computer vision, and serving as the fundamental building blocks of generative AI.

 What is a vector?

 It’s useful to note that certain words are used differently in an ML context than in everyday language or other mathematical settings.
-“Vector” itself, for example, has a more specific connotation in physics, usually referring to a quantity with both magnitude and direction, than in ML.
+“Vector” itself, for example, has a more specific connotation in physics—where it usually refers to a quantity with both magnitude and direction—than it does in ML.

 Likewise, the word “dimension” has different implications in ML, depending on its context.
 When describing a tensor, it refers to how many arrays that tensor contains.
-When describing a vector, it refers to how many components and individual numbers that vector contains.
+When describing a vector, it refers to how many components—individual numbers—that vector contains.
 Analogous terms such as “order” or “degree” can help reduce ambiguity.

 • A matrix is a two-dimensional (or second rank or second-order) tensor, containing multiple vectors of the same type of data.
 It can be intuitively visualized as a two-dimensional grid of scalars in which each row or column is a vector.
 For example, that weather model might represent the entire month of June as a 3x30 matrix, in which each row is a feature vector describing an individual day’s low, mean and high temperatures.